silverbulletmd/silverbullet/website/Sync.md

 * The sync engine doesn’t synchronize `_plugs` code, so to update the plug list based on your [[PLUGS]] you have to manually run {[Plugs: Update]}.

 So, if you’re ready for this.
 Go try it.
 We do recommend: make regular backups in case the proverbial shit hits the fan, don’t say we didn’t warn you!

+You can tweaks some things in sync, such as excluding certain prefix from sync.
+For this, see the [[SETTINGS]] documentation.